 Above all, put your inner critics on mute.
 Some friends told me they tried bullet journaling but were discouraged by comparing their results to the masterpieces that turned up all over social media.
 Your journals belong to you.
 Only you have to see them.
 Celebrate your mistakes–which aren’t mistakes–or collage over them.
 Don’t worry about spelling.
 This is where you have no audience, only your persona.
 Journaling/sketching/doodling is a great way to take yourself less seriously while simultaneously inviting a bigger perspective.
 I promise that you will latch onto good ideas, learn how you think, and problem solve.
 And maybe get some traction in this mad, mad world while you are at it.

 The blank page can be intimidating.
-If you need some ideas on different ways to journal, sketch or doodle every day, join me live on Instagram and Facebook Thursday, April 23, at 2 pm MST.
-I will show you my own messy journals, my favorite pens, and life around my studio.
+If you need some ideas on different ways to journal, sketch or doodle every day, watch the recap of my Facebook live video.
+I show my own messy journals, favorite pens, and life around my studio.